A-freedom/SteelCon-Predictive-Engine/README.md

 4. **Create a Virtual Environment:**

    Open Command Prompt as administrator and navigate to your project directory.
-Then, create and activate a virtual environment.
+Then, create and activate a virtual environment by running the script blow.
 ```bash
 # create python virtual environment.
 python -m venv .venv